dstackai/dstack/docs/workflows.md

 dstack run train-mnist
 ```

-In case you want to override any of the `Variables` defined in `.dstack/variables.yaml` in your `Run`, you can do it
+In case you want to override any of the variables defined in `.dstack/variables.yaml` in your run, you can do it
 the following way:

 ```bash